tiddlyweb/twikifier/README.md

 Adding `Macros.js` adds (limited, not yet tested) support for macros. `Macros.js` requires `Config.js`.

+For macros to run, we need `invokeMacro`, which is from main.js.
+Rather than including main.js (which has active code at the global level) I made a copy of `invokeMacro`.
+It is not clear why the function definition code is in main.

 The difficulty here is not so much that there are a bunch of interdependencies, but rather that the interdependencies are in the global scope and because the files are simply building blocks for a single file, there are no clues